Quzai24/Personal-Website/README.md

 - Small movable mini-pages for sections like Education, Skill, etc.
 - CSS Animations for waves

-## User Personas & Stories

-- Persona: Classmate — "Maya"
-  - Goal: Looking for friends in the class.
-  - Story: Maya looks at the people in the class GitHub, and looks at pages to find potential friends.

-- Persona: Hiring Manager — "Jordan"
-  - Goal: Quickly review an applicant's skills and relevant projects.
-  - Story: Jordan navigates to the Projects and About sections, opens an Education minipage to view credentials, and emails the candidate after reviewing the portfolio.

-- Persona: Fellow Developer — "Liam"
-  - Goal: Inspect implementation details and reuse components.
-  - Story: Liam clones the repository, runs a local server, inspects `js/art.js` for the drawing popup implementation, and adapts the minipage pattern for his own site.

 ## Build & Run (from Git)

 1. Clone the repo: